PyCQA/redbaron/docs/basics.rst

     In [21]: red[0].target.help()

-* nodelist attributes which are a list of other nodes, they are shown with a :file:`->` followed by a series of names of the other nodes starting with a \* for every item of the list. :file:`.value` here for example:
+* nodelist attributes, which are lists of other nodes.
+They are shown with a :file:`->` followed by a series of names of the other nodes starting with a :file:`*` for every item of the list. :file:`.value` here for example:

 .. ipython::